 The ’No-Deal’ Brexit Scenario: A Growing Possibility

-“The cost of card payments between the UK and EU will likely increase, and these cross-border payments will no longer be covered by the surcharging ban (which prevents businesses from being able to charge consumers for using a specific payment method.)”
+As March 2019 approaches, the likelihood of a ‘no-deal’ Brexit continues to grow.
+Highlighting this, the UK government has released planning papers for such a scenario, which state, “The cost of card payments between the UK and EU will likely increase, and these cross-border payments will no longer be covered by the surcharging ban, which currently prevents businesses from charging consumers for using a specific payment method.”

 The government, however, has not yet provided clear specifics on how much the card payment costs are expected to increase.
 One clear implication is that the cost of processing payments from EU cards could rise, spelling bad news for the hotel and hospitality sector.
 With profit margins potentially taking a hit, it is crucial for these businesses to assess the possible impact on their operations.